 This is the data collection environment for femicide information and it is characterized by extremely asymmetrical power relations, where those with power and privilege are the only ones who can actually collect the data but they have overwhelming incentives to ignore the problem, precisely because addressing it poses a threat to their dominance.
-Here it is important to note that femicides data is not an isolated case.
+Here it is important to note that data on femicides is not an isolated case.
 It is an expected outcome and regular feature of an unequal society, in which a gendered, racialized order is maintained through willful disregard, deferral of responsibility and organized neglect for data and statistics about those bodies who do not hold power.
 For example, doctoral student Annita Lucchesi has created "The Missing and Murdered Indigenous Women Database" which tracks indigenous women who are killed or disappear under suspicious circumstances in the US and Canada.
 She thinks approximately 300 indigenous women per year are killed but the exact number is unknown because nobody (other than Lucchesi) is actually counting.
 Other examples in the US context include police killings of unarmed Black and brown people,8 maternal mortality statistics, and people killed by US drones.

 What is to be done?
 It's important to remember that asymmetrical power relations don't mean absolute power.
 And it's also important to remember that States and entities with power are not monolithic.
 There are plenty of public servants – women and men and others – in Mexico advocating internally for better data collection around femicides, like Ximena Puente de la Mora from INAI who initiated the femicides data request.